lennihein/cpu-emulator/doc/04_backend.md

 <!--todo: This kind of information is used in real life micro architectural attacks [@source]. -->

 The fence instruction acts as a fixed point in the out of order execution.
-All instructions that are already issued in the execution unit at the point of issueing the fence instruction are executed before the fence is executed.
+All instructions that are already issued in the execution unit at the point of issuing the fence instruction are executed before the fence is executed.
 No new instructions are issued before the execution of the fence instruction is complete.
 This can be used to model mitigations against µ-architectural attacks [@sec:evaluation_mitigations].